 Date Action January 2014 Rivera takes office.
-Distressed properties are addressed by two different task forces: the tax-title task force (which included the finance director, treasury, legal, land use planning, business and economic development, and the mayor's office), and the receivership task force (which included thecommunity development department and the mayor's chief of staff Summer 2015 The community development department, with outside assistance, builds and populates a distressed properties tracker from across city departments to prioritize and track city action.
+Distressed properties are addressed by two different task forces: the tax-title task force (which included the finance director, treasury, legal, land use planning, business and economic development, and the mayor's office), and the receivership task force (which included the community Summer The Community Development Department, with outside assistance, bu 2015 and populates a distressed properties tracker from across city departments to prioritize and track city action.
 August 2016 Serious fire spurs urgency for mayor to resolve distressed properties more quickly.
 Summer Rivera calls for creation of an overarching distressed properties task force 2016 (including business and economic development, community development, inspectional services, treasury, legal, police, and fire).
 May 2017 Mayor is frustrated by lack of progress.